 A copy of your objection is placed on the file which will eventually go to the DLC for a decision.

 Objections or objector contact details will not be published or advertised.
 However, if you wish to appear and be heard at a public hearing, your name and the nature of your objections do become a matter of public record.

 The District Licensing Committee is a tribunal.

 The hearing is a legal process similar to a tribunal hearing with a chairperson and a panel of appointed members.
-There will be a certain degree of formality with the hearing, but the focus for the committee (as a semi-judicial commission of inquiry) is to hear evidence that will help them make a decision on an application.
+There will be a certain degree of formality during the hearing, but the focus for the committee (as a semi-judicial commission of inquiry) is to hear evidence that will help them make a decision on an application.

-Refer to Meetings for District Licensing Committee for hearing dates, and their decisions.
+Refer to Meetings for District Licensing Committee for hearing dates and their decisions.